J-Pinos3/Dan_ecommerce_mobile/README.md

 # Android Ecommerce App in Kotlin.
-# Learned with DJ Malone's video tutorials.
+# Learned with Land of Coding video tutorials.